-With its green spaces, red brick buildings and striking vistas, Bucknell’s 450-acre campus is a quintessential college environment in the heart of scenic central Pennsylvania.
-The shops of historic downtown Lewisburg including the Barnes & Noble at Bucknell University and the historic Campus Theatre lie within walking distance of campus.
-The University is located within three to four hours by car of New York City, Baltimore, Washington, D.C., Philadelphia and Pittsburgh.
+With its green spaces and striking vistas, Bucknell’s 450-acre campus is a quintessential college environment in the heart of scenic central Pennsylvania.
+The restaurants and shops of downtown Lewisburg – including the Barnes & Noble at Bucknell University and the historic Campus Theatre – lie within walking distance of campus.
+The University is located within three to four-hours’ driving distance of Baltimore, New York City, Philadelphia, Pittsburgh and Washington, D.C.
 For more information about Bucknell’s location, see bucknell.edu/visit

 Campus Facilities & Equipment

-Bucknell’s 450-acre tree-lined campus contains state-of-the-art facilities for performing arts, poetry, science, engineering, athletics and more, all accessible to undergraduates.
+Bucknell’s campus contains state-of-the-art facilities for performing arts, poetry, science, engineering, athletics and more, all accessible to undergraduates.

 Bucknell is a residential university, so most students live on campus, but learning, service, research and recreation extend off campus.
-You will have the opportunity to volunteer as close as the local nursing home, community center and sustainable farm and as far away as New Orleans and Uganda.
-Every year, students also travel off campus to conduct research with faculty mentors.
-Destinations have included Alaska, Suriname, Australia and the Sudan.
+You will have the opportunity to volunteer as close as the local nursing home, community center and sustainable farm and as far away as New Orleans and Nicaragua.
+Every year, students travel off campus to conduct research with faculty mentors.
+Destinations have included Alaska, Australia and Suriname.

-More than 45 percent of students spend a summer, semester, or year abroad through one of the university’s own “in” programs or 160 other approved programs in Africa, Asia, Australia, the Caribbean, Europe and South America.
+More than 45 percent of students spend a summer, semester or year studying off campus through one of the university’s own “in” programs or more than 400 other approved programs in Africa, Asia, Europe, Oceania and North and South America.